yebarryallen/Jinquanye-academic-website/content/authors/admin/_index.md

   - bibliography
 highlight_name: true
 ---
-**Jinquan Ye** received B.S. degree in the **Management Science and Engineering** from **Nanchang University**, Nanchang, China, in 2022.Visiting study at the National University of Singapore during undergraduate studies.
+ received B.S. degree in the **Management Science and Engineering** from **Nanchang University**, Nanchang, China, in 2022.Visiting study at the National University of Singapore during undergraduate studies.
 I expect to enroll in the iMEP Master's program at Duke Kunshan University in 2023.
 I am **seeking a research assistant position** or a corporate internship for **the first half of 2023**.
 As well as **a future PhD position**.